fido-device-onboard/docs-fidoiot/docs/implementation-references/proxy-settings.md

 # Proxy Settings for Running FDO

-This document lists the different proxy settings that need to be set.
+This document lists the different proxy settings that needs to be set.

-## Script to automate proxy setup.
+## Script to Automate Proxy Setup

 ```shell
 #!/bin/bash